Leon Brogden

 Leon Lafayette Brogden Sr. (August 26, 1910 – October 1, 2000) was an American high school football, basketball and baseball coach in Edenton, Wilson and Wilmington, North Carolina.
-His most famous products are two quarterbacks: Roman Gabriel, who spent 16 seasons in the National Football League (NFL), and Sonny Jurgensen, who was inducted into the Pro Football Hall of Fame in 1983.
+His most famous products were two quarterbacks: Roman Gabriel, who spent 16 seasons in the NFL and was voted NFL MVP in 1969, and Sonny Jurgensen, who spent 18 seasons in the NFL and was inducted into the Pro Football Hall of Fame in 1983.